maquannene/Photoswipe-package/README.md

 ## Usage

-Clone or Download this resp, you can get the [photoswipe-package.js](http://jaywii.github.io/private/photo-package-demo/photoswipe-package.js) Or Vue Component `Previewer`
+Clone or Download this resp, you can get the [photoswipe-package.js](http://jaywii.github.io/private/photo-package-demo/photoswipe-package.js) Or Vue Component `Previewer` in /build

 ### JS Usage